descartez/rando-spacer/README.md

 # Rando Spacer
-Make sentences harder to read, seach, and use.
+Make sentences harder to read, search, and use.